Working too much? Here’s what you can do about it.

-While the COVID pandemic is capturing all the attention, another epidemic—which has been around for years—is escalating right under our noses: Overworking.
+While the COVID pandemic brought a different set of challenges, another epidemic—which has been around for years—and is escalating right under our noses: Overworking.
 If you have the symptoms listed in the paragraph above, chances are you’ve got it.
 No need to get tested.
 Just read the advice below to get a few ideas to help you get better soon.

 What you need to know first